basedhound/car-hub_app_next/README.md

 ##  <br /> <a name="tech-stack">⚙️ Tech Stack</a>

-- **React** is a JavaScript library for building user interfaces with a component-based architecture, facilitating reusable and maintainable code.
+- [**React**](https://react.dev/reference/react) is a JavaScript library for building user interfaces with a component-based architecture, facilitating reusable and maintainable code.

-- **Next.js** is a powerful React framework that enables server-side rendering, automatic code splitting, and efficient performance optimizations for building modern web applications.
+- [**Next.js**](https://nextjs.org/docs) is a powerful React framework that enables server-side rendering, automatic code splitting, and efficient performance optimizations for building modern web applications.

-- **TypeScript** is a statically typed superset of JavaScript that enhances code quality and developer productivity by identifying errors early and enabling better tooling support.
+- [**TypeScript**](https://www.typescriptlang.org/docs/) is a statically typed superset of JavaScript that enhances code quality and developer productivity by identifying errors early and enabling better tooling support.

-- **Rapid API** is a platform that simplifies API integration by providing a marketplace of third-party APIs, allowing developers to discover, connect to, and manage APIs efficiently within their applications.
+- [**RapidAPI**](https://docs.rapidapi.com/) is a platform that simplifies API integration by providing a marketplace of third-party APIs, allowing developers to discover, connect to, and manage APIs efficiently within their applications.

-- **Tailwind** is an utility-first CSS framework that allows for rapid UI development by providing a set of utility classes for styling directly in HTML, promoting a scalable and consistent design system.
+- [**Tailwind**](https://v2.tailwindcss.com/docs) is an utility-first CSS framework that allows for rapid UI development by providing a set of utility classes for styling directly in HTML, promoting a scalable and consistent design system.

 ## <br/> <a name="features">📝 Features</a>